ALADAS-org/Cryptocalc/README.md

             * 4.1.3.c: When using [Generate], _Cryptocurrency logos_ are drawn
 			from the `www/js/img/CryptoCurrency` folder and the first image is always our logo (`Zilver_64px.svg`).
         * 4.1.4.
-Choose _Wallet_Mode_ : _Simple Wallet_ or _HD Wallet_ (this field  is in the `Wallet` tab page)
+Choose _Wallet_Mode_ : _Simple Wallet_ or _HD Wallet_ (this field is in the `Wallet` tab)
             * 4.1.4.a. _Simple Wallet_
-            In this _Wallet Mode_, each wallet is separated.
-It is simpler to use (because there is no need to understand the meaning of the `Derivation Path` used by _HD Wallets_ ) so a good it's a good fit to _Give it a Try_ and start creating your cryptocurrency wallets with minimum knowledge.
+            This is the default _Wallet Mode_.
+In this mode, each wallet is separated. and there is no need to understand the principles of the _HD Wallet Wallet Tree_ and the purpose of the `Derivation Path` used by _HD Wallets_.
+So a  it's a good fit to _Give it a Try_ and start creating your _Cryptocurrency Wallets_ with minimum knowledge.
-			On the other hand it's less secure than _HD Wallets_ and becomes clumsy if you need to manage multiple wallets (for example to secure your assets by splitting them among a set of wallets).
+			On the other hand it's less secure than _HD Wallets_ and it becomes clumsy if you need to manage multiple wallets (for example to secure your assets by splitting them among many wallets).
 			* 4.1.4.b. _HD Wallet_
-			This _Wallet Mode_ allows to create/manage a while hierarchy (_HD_ ist he acronym for _Hierarchical Deterministic_)
+			This _Wallet Mode_ allows to create / manage a whole hierarchy of Wallets (_HD_ is the acronym for _Hierarchical Deterministic_)
 			of wallets in the same _BIP32 tree_ this hierarchy is generated from the _Entropy_ (and optionnaly a _password_, not yet supported).
 			The `BIP32` HD wallet tree_ is fully by the _Entropy_ or _Seedphrase_.